On this page:

 Firearms and Muzzleloader Seasons on Deer

-Anyone who hunts any species with a firearm, muzzleloader, or crossbow during any firearms or muzzleloader season on deer (also on Youth Deer Day) must wear two articles of hunter orange clothing.
+Anyone who hunts any species with a firearm, muzzleloader, or crossbow during any firearms or muzzleloader season on deer (also on Youth Deer Hunt) must wear two articles of hunter orange clothing.
 One article must be a solid- colored hunter orange hat; the other must cover a major portion of the torso, such as a jacket, vest, coat or poncho and must be a minimum of 50% hunter orange in color (camouflage).

 Archery Seasons on Deer

 Hunter orange clothing is not required while hunting with a bow and arrow during the archery seasons.
-Use of a crossbow during the archery season doesn’t require wearing hunter orange clothing unless firearms or muzzleloader hunting can occur in that WMD or while a moose hunt is taking place, the November firearms season is open or the muzzleloader season is open.
+Use of a crossbow during the archery season doesn’t require wearing hunter orange clothing unless firearms or muzzleloader hunting for deer can occur in that WMD or while a moose hunt is taking place, the November firearms season for deer is open or the muzzleloader season is open.
 These 3 seasons can overlap with expanded archery locations and the regular archery and crossbow season.

 Moose Hunting Season